astur/promy/README.md

 ## Usage

-It works like easy old good promisify, so if you have some async callback-based function you can do something like this:
+If you have some async function getting calback as second parameter you can do something like this:

 ```js
 const promy = require('promy');